frheault/ist_winter_school_2026/NOTEBOOK.md

 * **Context**: Brain extraction is essential to remove non-brain tissue (skull, skin, etc.) from the image.
 This focuses subsequent analyses only on the brain.
 A good brain mask is critical for accurate results.
 * **Action**: Although omitted in the final script, this step typically involves using FSL's `bet` tool on the b0 image to generate a brain mask.
-* **Command explanation**: The `bet` command has a crucial `-f` parameter that sets the fractional intensity threshold.
+* **Command explanation**: The `bet` command has a `-f` parameter that sets the fractional intensity threshold.
 This often needs to be adjusted for different datasets to avoid cutting off parts of the brain or including parts of the skull.
 * **Quality control**: Load `b0.nii.gz` and the resulting `b0_brain_mask.nii.gz` in `mrview`.
 You must overlay the mask on the b0 image to ensure it accurately covers all brain tissue without including the skull or cutting into the cortex.
 A bad mask will negatively impact all following steps.

 ### Step 4: Fit the DTI model and calculate scalar maps